pedronunomacedo/FEUP-Informatics-and-Computing-Engineering/README.md

 <p>If you want to clone all the content of the course (until the cuurent year that I'm at), you need to follow the below steps: </p>

 1. `git clone git@github.com:pedronunomacedo/Informatics-and-Computing-Engineering.git`
-2. `./cloneStudy.sh`
+2. `cd Informatics-and-Computing-Engineering
+3. `./generateStudy.sh`
-3. Follow the steps and that's all!
+4. Follow the steps and that's all!

 <br>
 <table class="uni-resources">